 Click Here for tab for Don’t Think Twice It’s Alright by Bob Dylan

-Like many of Dylan’s acoustic guitar songs, this is primarily finger-picked, but one of the things that make it so easy and accessible to beginners is that a lot of it is ‘monophonic’, that is to say, there is only 1 note at a time playing.
+Like many of Dylan’s acoustic guitar songs, this is primarily finger-picked, but one of the things that make it so easy and accessible to beginners is that a lot of it is ‘monophonic’, that is to say, there is only one note playing at a time.
 This makes it very easy for beginners to dive into without needing to think about multiple melodies, or bass and melodies going on at the same time.

-Fortunately, it’s also incredibly easy to play, the acoustic part very much has its role in this song so it’s perfectly ok to ignore the electric guitar parts.
-All the chords are very easy to hold, the main thing to focus on here is the strumming pattern and ensuring it’s in line with the song for the small embellishments that are peppered throughout.
+Fortunately, it’s also incredibly easy to play.
+The acoustic part very much has its role in this song, so it’s perfectly okay to ignore the electric guitar parts.
+All the chords are very easy to hold, the main thing to focus on is the strumming pattern, ensuring it’s in line with the song for the small embellishments that are peppered throughout.